 Pour the dressing over the spicy salsa mango habanero salsa recipe.
 Stir well, but gently, so as not to break up the ripe mango pieces.

 Cover and refrigerate for 15 minutes.
-Remove.
-Taste and adjust seasoning.
+Then taste and adjust seasoning.
 To serve, garnish with fresh lime slices and additional cilantro.
-Delicious over tacos de pescado or straight out of the bowl!

 FAQ's and Serving Suggestions: